 After all documents have been labeled, you can now split them into training and test data.

 The training data set contains manually labeled documents, on the basis of which the AI learns how to label documents itself.
 The test data set also contains manually labeled documents.
-Here, the AI tries to label them based on the knowledge learned from the training dataset.
-Afterwards, the annotations created by the AI are compared with those created by humans and statistically evaluated.
+Here, the AI attempts to label them on the basis of the knowledge learned from the training data set.
+In retrospect, the documents created by the AI are then Annotations with those created by humans and statistically evaluated.

 In the document view, you can now check the box to the left of each file name to select the documents.
 In our example, we select 5 documents and choose the action "Add to training data set" in the action tab at the bottom and click on "Go".
 Then we select the remaining 4 documents and repeat the step but with the action "Add to test data set".